Nuestro Desierto - CactusToCloud & COFEM

 Exclusive visits to local UCR Research Centers

 Space is limited to 20 Students.
-To learn more about this program, join our next Information Session on Thursday, August 11, at 5 PM in the Coachella Library.
+To learn more about this program, join us for one of our Information Sessions in May.

 Public Lands Defenders Workshop Series